What Paperwork Do You Need for Car Finance?

 Proof of Income

 Even if you’ve already provided your employment details, you will still need to provide proof of income/earnings.
-For example, if you have a business or have an accountant that handles your bookkeeping, you can ask him or her to call the car finance company and ask about the requirements of your finance application.
+For example, if you have a business or have an accountant that handles your bookkeeping, you can ask them to call the car finance company and ask about the requirements of your finance application.

 If you handle your own financial records, prepare your bank statements and your SA 302 for tax return information.
 It’s important that your income documents can state that you have enough funds to pay back the loan.